garywiz/chaperone/doc/source/ref/config-format.rst

 =========================

 Chaperone's configuration is contained either in a single file, or a directory of configuration.
-You specify the configuration with the :ref:`--config <chaperone --config>` switch on the command line.
+You specify the configuration with the :ref:`--config <option.config>` switch on the command line.
 If none is specified, the default `/etc/chaperone.d` is used.
 If a directory is chosen, then only the top-level of the directory will be searched, and only files ending in ``.conf`` or ``.yaml`` will be recognised and read in alphabetic order.